Go directly to product information

 Canelo is rarely used fresh; it is dried to best preserve its aroma.
 The dried berries are used in both sweet and savory recipes.
 They pair well with red meat, game, and stews, and combine beautifully with exotic fruits like pineapple, mango, or papaya, even with chocolate.

-It is wise to be careful with the dosage, especially when the pepper is freshly ground and sprinkled over food.
+It is wise to be careful with the dosage, especially when the pepper freshly ground is sprinkled over food.

 Try adding a few grains to your gin or gin cocktail, preferably by soaking it in some gin first.